 One of the most popular instant film cameras around, the quirky-looking Fujifilm instax mini 9 can capture credit-card-sized prints using the manufacturer's proprietary film.
 It has an optical viewfinder, available auto exposure mode, and a built-in flash.
 It also has a dedicated selfie mirror.

 The Fujifilm instax mini 9 requires a duo of AA batteries (which are included) to work.
 The camera comes in five colors, including lime green, cobalt blue, flamingo pink, ice blue, and smokey white.
+We think it's the perfect option for kids and new photographers.

 The Sofort offers a plethora of shooting modes, which include self-portrait, action, macro, double exposure, and automatic, among others.
 The camera's battery can last for up to 100 photos between charges.